Akeley, Pennsylvania

 Akeley is an unincorporated community in Pine Grove Township, Warren County, Pennsylvania, United States, located at an elevation of 1240 ft (378 m).
-The community is due north of the similar community of Russell.
+The community is due north of the similar community of Russell, along the former routing of US 62.
 No population was counted during the 2010 census.
+The United States Postal Service operated a post office in Akeley, ZIP Code 16310, from 1878 until March 29, 1963, when the office was merged with Russell's.